basnijholt/nijho.lt/content/post/mindroom/index.md

 {{< figure src="mindroom-memory.png" caption="A live Personal room memory thread: MindRoom stores a harmless preference in one turn and retrieves it later from the same Matrix room." alt="Live MindRoom memory thread showing the generated agent avatars and a public demo where the agent remembers teal as the blog demo accent color." >}}

-## 6. 80+ tool integrations
+## 6. 100+ built-in tool integrations

-Agents can use over 80 integrations:
+Agents can use over 100 built-in integrations:

 | Category | Examples |
 |----------|----------|